trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 Massively Parallel Trotter-Suzuki Solver
 ========================================

 The Trotter-Suzuki approximation leads to an efficient algorithm for solving the time-dependent Schödinger equation.
 This library provides a scalable, high-precision implementation that uses parallel and distributed computational resources.
 The implementation built on [single-node parallel kernels](https://bitbucket.org/zzzoom/trottersuzuki) [1], extending them to use distributed resources [2], and generalizing the kernels to be able to tackle a wider range of problems in quantum physics.

-The key features are as follows:
+Key features:

   - Arbitrary single-body initial state with closed and periodic boundary conditions.
   - Many-body simulations with non-interacting particles.